 They’re sponsoring 9 local artists to offer customers a curated assortment of handmade goodies in addition to their own stuffs.
 Their metro-area makers will also be hosting workshops there so it should be good times all around.

 For this shindig, they had Samantha Testa of Painted Palettes come in and give us “faux calligraphy” lessons.
 She handed us all packets and we sat around a huge table to practice tracing her lettering before tackling our DIY ornaments.

 Left: Samantha, our fabulous instructor, werkin’ it like a boss!
 Right: La Belle Mel perfecting her calligraphy.
-FYI, we were totally SILENT throughout our lesson because we were concentrating really hard.
-Calligraphy is tough – I was definitely struggling.
+FYI, we were totally silent during our lesson because we were concentrating really hard.
+Calligraphy is tough, and I was high key struggling.

-Our finished ornaments!
+A shot of our finished ornaments!
 Mel, Kate, and I totally cheated and asked Samantha to do ours for us.
-In our defense though, we tried to make our own (my sad attempt’s pictured on the right, ha).
+In our defense, we tried to make our own (my sad attempt’s pictured on the right, ha).
 Samantha wrote my name out for me, and I tried to copy it but it made no difference because I ran out of room *sniffles* I brought back an extra packet for practice though.
 I’m gonna be a pro in no time…probably not, but hey, positive thinking never hurt nobody!

-West Elm at Lab 1270 hired a nomtastic caterer + bartender for the event, but I didn’t get to eat anything because of my whole clean eating diet.
-All their drinks + treats looked delicious though.
-I was super proud of myself for practicing such great self-control, ha.
+West Elm at Lab 1270 hired a wonderful caterer + bartender for the event, but I didn’t get to eat anything because of my whole clean eating diet.
+All their drinks and treats looked delicious though so I was extra proud of myself for practicing such great self-control, ha.